I hope everyone had a wonderful Christmas!

 Added by Anna Blake on December 27, 2013 at 8:37am —

 From 2004 – 2007, Dawn and I lived on a ranch in northwestern Nebraska, doing work with our nonprofit.
 There was an area at the ranch that had several houses and other buildings, and the main horse pastures were in that area.
 The area around the houses had several apple trees that bore many apples each year.
-The… Continue
+The ranch had high game fence around most of the pastures because… Continue

 Added by Understanding the Horse on December 22, 2013 at 10:27am —